 Phylogenetic analysis provides an in-depth understanding of how species evolve through genetic changes.
 Using phylogenetics, scientists can evaluate the path that connects a present-day organism with its ancestral origin, as well as can predict the genetic divergence that may occur in the future.

 Phylogenetics has many applications in medical and biological fields, including forensic science, conservation biology, epidemiology, drug discovery and drug design, prediction of protein structure and function, and gene function prediction.

-In a molecular phylogenetic analysis using gene sequencing data, a more accurate estimation of the evolutionary relationship among species is now possible.
+A more accurate estimation of the evolutionary relationship among species is now possible in a molecular phylogenetic analysis using gene sequencing data.
 Also, the Linnaean classification (based on relatedness in obvious physical traits) of newly evolved species can be done using molecular phylogenetic analysis.

 Regarding public health applications, molecular phylogenetic analysis can be employed to gather information about pathogen outbreaks.
 A possible source of pathogen transmission can be investigated by analyzing the epidemiological linkage between genetic sequences of a pathogen, such as HIV.

-In conservation biology, phylogenetic analysis can be used to predict which species are becoming extinct, and thus, should be taking care of.
+In conservation biology, phylogenetic analysis can predict which species are becoming extinct, and thus, should be taken care of.

 Phylogenetic analysis can be useful in comparative genomics, which studies the relationship between genomes of different species.
 In this context, one major application is gene prediction or gene finding, which means locating specific genetic regions along a genome.

-Phylogenetic screening of pharmacologically related species can be useful in identifying closely related members of a species with pharmacological significance.
+Phylogenetic screening of pharmacologically related species can help identify closely related members of a species with pharmacological significance.